Medford Rogues (collegiate wood bat baseball): 2019

 On January 14, 2019, the Rogues announced the hiring of former St. Mary's High School baseball coach Sean Gallagher as their new head coach.
 On February 19, 2019, the Rogues announce general manager and COO Dave May had purchased an ownership stake in the team.

 2020

 The Rogues hired former Oregon State Beavers standout Bill Rowe.
 The GSCBL season for 2020 was cancelled due the COVID-19 pandemic.
 However, the Rogues played an abbreviated season with lesser known teams.

 2021

 The Rogues had the opportunity to finally have a full GSCBL season along with a few non-league opponents.

 2022

 Owners Dave and Tabitha May took full control of the Rogues and play as an independent team and will play an independent schedule featuring teams from many different leagues.

 2023

-The Rogues announced on their Facebook page that head coach Bill Rowe was stepping down and associate head coach Parker Berberet would take the reigns of the team.
+The Rogues announced on their Facebook page that head coach Bill Rowe was stepping down and associate head coach Parker Berberet would take the reins of the team.

+2024: Yet Another New League

+On December 13, 2023, the Rogues announced as the new head coach former Oregon State staff member Nate Esposito.
+Then on December 15, the Rogues were announced as inaugural members of the new Pacific Empire League along with the Healdsburg Prune Packers, Humboldt Crabs, Lincoln Potters, Solano Mudcats and West Coast Kings.